NotWoods/tigeroakes.com/_includes/about.md

 I'm Tiger Oakes and I'm a software developer studying computer science at the University of British Columbia.
+I'm currently in the co-op program.

 I started programming in secondary school and enjoyed it so much I'm still doing it!
 I started with robotics and visual programming